dhcrain/encryption_website/README.md

 This allows a user to encrypt a text message and email the encrypted message and then send an SMS text with the key to someone.

-In an effort to be secure, no messages are written to the database.
+In an effort to be secure, messages are only written to the database temporarily.
 Sessions are used to display confirmation of encryption and the decoded message.
-The data is deleted from the session when it ends (browser is closed).
+The data expires after 10 seconds.

 However, sent emails are in the outbox of the email account you used and, in the Twilio logs.